Who Invented The Camera? The Complete Truth

-11th Century: Ibn al-Haytham Invented Pinhole Camera
+11th Century: Ibn al-Haytham invented the Pinhole Camera

 Ibn al-Haytham used a screen in a dark room so that the picture from one side of the surface’s hole could be projected onto a screen on the other side.
 He also explained the relationship between the pinhole and the focal point.